CR BOLZANO LOAN FOR SME & MIDCAPS II

-Projektträger – zwischengeschaltetes FinanzinstitutBANCA DI CIVIDALE SPA,CASSA DI RISPARMIO DI BOLZANO SPA
+Promoter – Financial IntermediaryBANCA DI CIVIDALE SPA,CASSA DI RISPARMIO DI BOLZANO SPA

 The loan facility will finance projects promoted by small and medium-sized enterprises (SMEs) and mid-caps in Italy.
 At least 70% of the loan will be allocated to SMEs investments, while at least 40% of the facility will be dedicated to Climate Action and Environmental Sustainability projects.